quru/qis/doc/image_help.md

 By default, statistics about image request are recorded so that the built-in management reports can show you when the service is busiest and identify the most popular images.
 You can selectively disable image-level statistics by adding <code>**&stats=0**</code>
 to the image options.
 This prevents the image's own view, download and bandwidth counts from increasing, but does not affect the system-level statistics.

 You may find this option useful to exclude certain images from the "top images" report, for example a company logo that appears on every web page.

 <a name="option_expires"></a>
 ### expires (client caching duration)
-This option can only be set inside [image templates](#option_tmp), not on individual images.
+This option can only be set in an [image template](#option_tmp), not on individual images.

-Sets the number of seconds for which a web browser should cache an image locally before re-requesting it again from the server.
+Sets the number of seconds for which a web browser should cache an image locally before requesting it again from the server.
 This is only an instruction to the client; it has no effect on the caching of images on the server.

 For images that are uploaded once and do not change, this value should be set as `31536000`